Orange-OpenSource/floss-toolbox/README.md

 Toolbox to help developers and open source referents to have cleaner projects in GitHub organizations.

 Toolbox is mainly written in Shell because this language is very efficient for files processing and provides a strong and rich standard API with cool primitives.
 Contains also Ruby scripts.
+Ruby are shiny gems, I love them.

 ## Environment

 You must have a _BASH_ ready environment and also _Ruby_.
+Environment:
-For example, _Bash_ version here is _3.2.5_.
+- _Bash_ version is _3.2.5_
+- _Ruby_ version is 2.7.1

 ## Project tree